-By contrast, intrinsic valuation methods (e.g. DCF) value assets based on the fundamentals of the company, such as the future cash flows and margins while being independent of market prices.
+In contrast, intrinsic valuation methods (e.g. DCF) value assets based on the fundamentals of the company, such as the future cash flows and margins, while being independent of market prices.

 The primary benefit to relative valuation methods is the ease of completing the analysis (i.e. in comparison to intrinsic value methods like the DCF).